-Our university continues to utilize other safety/security programs that have been successful in the past, such as: the 911 Code Blue Light Stations, the escort services for students and staff, the vehicle unlock program, the vehicle battery jump program and the anonymous tip line telephone number (509-359-4286) just to list a few.
+Our university continues to utilize other safety/security programs that have been successful in the past, such as: the 911 Code Blue Light Stations, the escort services for students and staff, the vehicle unlock program, the vehicle battery jump program and the anonymous tip line telephone number 509.359.4286, just to list a few.
 If you have an emergency, call 911.
-If you need a police officer immediately, at any time, day or night, the police can be reached at the following dispatch telephone number: (509) 498-9233.
-The university police administration office is open during normal business hours and can be contacted by dialing (509) 359-6310.
+If you need a police officer immediately, at any time, day or night, the police can be reached at the following dispatch telephone number: 509.535.9233.
+The University Police administration office is open during normal business hours Monday thru Friday, and can be contacted by dialing 509.359.6310.